Client-side caching in Redis

 user:, and receive a notification message every time a key matching a subscribed prefix is touched.

 To recap, for now let's forget for a moment about the broadcasting mode, to focus on the first mode.
-We'll describe broadcasting later more in details.
+We'll describe broadcasting in more detail later.

 - Clients can enable tracking if they want.
 Connections start without tracking enabled.